Mutual Funds – A Detailed Guide

 Here’s a graphic that will tell you how mutual funds work:

 Different Types of Mutual Funds

-As per the Categorization and Rationalization of Mutual Fund circular issued in October 2017 by Securities and Exchange Board of India (SEBI), all mutual fund schemes in India needs to fall into one of the following categories:
+As per the Categorization and Rationalization of Mutual Fund Circular issued in October 2017 by Securities and Exchange Board of India (SEBI), all mutual fund schemes in India need to fall into one of the following categories:

 - Equity mutual funds

 - Solution-oriented mutual funds

 Within these categories, an AMC can float schemes based on parameters like market capitalization (large-cap, mid-cap, small-cap), investment time frame (for debt schemes), the proportion of equity and debt, and investment strategy.